Rustic-stone-and-log-storage-shed-attached-to-log-cabin-wall-stone-foundation-and-lower-walls-with-thick-beige-clay-mortar-scaled

 Step 2: Gather Your Materials

 Everything you need is free and close by.
-Think of this as a scavenger hunt on your property.

 Clay

-• Where: Low spots, creek banks, anywhere you found it in Step 1
+• Where: Low spots, creek banks

-• Prep: Pick out any large rocks by hand
+• Prep: Pick out large rocks

 Sand

-• Where: Riverbeds, beaches (rinse off salt if coastal), or dry streambeds
+• Where: Riverbeds, beaches, dry streambeds

-• How much: Fill the bucket 3/4 full
+• How much: 3/4 of a bucket

 Straw or Grass Fibers (Optional)